 And to make it even more convenient for users and future-proof:

 Open source project written in Python (>= 3.7)

 Developed fully test-driven

 The ASpecD framework is currently under active development and still considered in Beta development state.
 Therefore, expect changes in features and public APIs that may break your own code.
 Nevertheless, feedback as well as feature requests are highly welcome.

 How to cite¶

 ASpecD is free software.
-However, if you use ASpecD for your own research, please cite both, the article describing it and the software itself:
+However, if you use ASpecD for your own research, please cite it appropriately:

 To make things easier, ASpecD has a DOI provided by Zenodo, and you may click on the badge below to directly access the record associated with it.
 Note that this DOI refers to the package as such and always forwards to the most current version.